When you’re stressed out, the foods that you’re turning to are most likely going to be traditional ‘comfort’ foods – think big meals,

 Green Leafy Vegetables – leafy, green vegetables should be a pivotal part of anyone’s diet.
 Along with helping to combat stress, leafy greens are full of nutrients and antioxidants which help to fight off disease and leave your body feeling healthier and more energized.
 Dark leafy greens, for example spinach, are especially good for you since they are rich in folate, which helps your body to produce more mood-regulating neurotransmitters such as serotonin, which is a ‘feel-good’ chemical.
 Making leafy greens a part of your diet will help you to feel happier and less stressed out overall.

 Fermented foods – last but not least, eating fermented foods such as yogurt can help to keep your gut healthy, which actually in turn will help to improve your mental health and reduce stress levels.
-The beneficial bacteria which are found in fermented foods such as pickles, sauerkraut, kambucha tea actually have a direct effect on your brain chemistry and transmit positive mood and behavior regulating signals to your brain via the vagus nerve.
+The beneficial bacteria which are found in fermented foods such as pickles, sauerkraut, kombucha tea actually have a direct effect on your brain chemistry and transmit positive mood and behavior regulating signals to your brain via the Vagus Nerve.

 In order to stay on track, it’s a good idea to make a meal plan for your week and plan ahead to make sure that you have a good selection of these stress-busting foods in your kitchen to make meals and snacks from when you’re feeling like stress-eating.